• Upgrade your defenses, not your anxiety. Let’s Talk! Contact Us

 Conclusion

 Forensic science has very vast scope in context of Indian legal system.
 There is a saying that ‘1000 culprits can escape but one innocent should not be punished’.
-Forensic science ensures both that culprits will be punished, and innocents will be relived.
+Forensic science ensures that culprits will be punished, and innocents will be relived.
 The role of forensic in legal system is to convict the offender and release innocents.
-Forensic science is helpful in transparent and legal judicial system, it enhances the legal system by guaranteeing that judgments are rendered with a complete awareness of the advantages and disadvantages of the available evidence.
+Forensic science is helpful in transparent and legal judicial system it enhances the legal system by guaranteeing that judgments are rendered with a complete awareness of the advantages and disadvantages of the available evidence.
 Minimizing these errors also depends on strict quality controls and ongoing advancements in forensic procedures, thereby enhancing the credibility and accuracy of forensic results.

-Forensic science is the backbone of modern justice.
-To ensure timely and fair judgments, India must invest in training, lab infrastructure, and forensic literacy among law enforcement.
+Forensic science is the backbone of modern justice, to ensure timely and fair judgments, India must invest in training, lab infrastructure, and forensic literacy among law enforcement.
 With forensic investigation now mandatory in serious crimes, it’s time for India to strengthen this scientific pillar of its justice system.

 Source – Internet